isovector/thinking-with-types/prose/restrictions/3-rank-n.markdown

 ### Ranks

 The `-XRankNTypes` is best thought of as making polymorphism *first-class*.
-It allows us to introduce polymorphism anywhere a type is allowed, rather than only on top-level bindings.
+It allows us to introduce polymorphism anywhere a type is allowed, rather than only on top-level bindings.[^let-bindings]

+[^let-bindings]: And let-bound expressions, though this polymorphism is usually invisible to the everyday Haskell programmer.

 While relaxing this restriction is "obviously a good thing", it's not without its sharp edges.
-In general, type inference is undecidable in the presence of higher-rank polymorphism.
-Code that doesn't interact with such things need not worry, but higher-rank polymorphism always requires an explicit type signature.
+In general, type inference is undecidable in the presence of higher-rank polymorphism.[^inferrable] Code that doesn't interact with such things need not worry, but higher-rank polymorphism always requires an explicit type signature.

+[^inferrable]: Theoretically it's possible to infer types for rank-2 polymorphism, but GHC doesn't at time of writing.

 But what exactly *is* a rank?

 In type-theory lingo, the rank of a function is the "depth" of its polymorphism.
 A function that has no polymorphic parameters is rank 0.
-However, most, if not all, polymorphic functions you're familiar with---`const :: a -> b -> a`, `head :: [a] -> a`, etc---are rank 1.
+However, most, if not all, polymorphic functions you're familiar with---`const :: a -> b -> a`, `head
+:: [a] -> a`, etc---are rank 1.

 The function `applyToFive` above is rank 2, because its `f` parameter itself is rank 1.
 In principle there is no limit to how high rank a function can be, but in practice nobody seems to have gone above rank 3.
 And for good reason---higher-rank functions quickly become unfathomable.
 Rather than explicitly counting ranks, we usually call any function above rank-1 to be rank-n or higher rank.

 The intuition behind higher-rank types is that they are *functions which take callbacks*.
 The rank of a function is how often control gets "handed off".
 A rank-2 function will call a polymorphic function for you, while a rank-3 function will run a callback which itself runs a callback.

 Because callbacks are used to transfer control from a called function back to its calling context, there's a sort of a seesaw thing going on.
 For example, consider an (arbitrarily chosen) rank-2 function `foo :: forall r. (forall a. a -> r) -> r`.
 As the caller of `foo`, we are responsible for determining the instantiation of `r`.
 However, the *implementation* of `foo` gets to choose what type `a` is.
 The callback you give it must work for whatever choice of `a` it makes.

 This is exactly why `applyToFive` works.
 Recall its definition:

 [code/RankN.hs:applyToFive](Snip)

 Notice that the implementation of `applyToFive` is what calls `f`.
 Because `f` is rank-1 here, `applyToFive` can instantiate it at `Int`.
 Compare it with our broken implementation:

 [code/RankN.hs:explicitBrokenApply](Snip)

 Here, `f` is rank-0 because it is no longer polymorphic---the caller of `applyToFive` has already instantiated `a` by the time `applyToFive` gets access to it---and as such, it's an error to apply it to `5`.
 We have no guarantees that the caller decided `a ~ Int`.

 By pushing up the rank of `applyToFive`, we can delay who gets to decide the type `a`.
 We move it from being the caller's choice to being the *callee's* choice.

 Even higher-yet ranks also work in this fashion.
 The caller of the function and the implementations seesaw between who is responsible for instantiating the